Special Education Advocacy

 Areas of Practice

-Our Special Needs Estate Planning program addresses those unique considerations that must be incorporated into your Will and Trust to provide comfort and confidence that your family member with special needs will have a quality of life consistent with your wishes and desires; even after you are gone.
+Our Special Needs Estate Planning program addresses those unique considerations that must be incorporated into your Will, Trust, and Health Care Directive to provide comfort and confidence that your family member with special needs will have a quality of life consistent with your wishes and desires; even after you are gone.
 As practitioners and consultants we can help ensure that your Will and Trust supports the survival of your values as well as protecting your assets and providing a foundation for future decision making.
+Our office provides guidance regarding Probate, Special Needs Trusts, Protective Arrangement Trusts, and Medicaid Qualifying Trusts.

 Our Person Centered Planning concepts include features that are personal to your situation and are tailored to reflect a deep understanding of the abilities as well as the challenges of the individual with special needs.